 - 1. A 4-H Record Book must accompany the Exhibit Display Board. - a.
 Record Books must have a label similar to the below Display Board Label placed on the upper-right hand corner of the front cover. - b.
 Unless specified otherwise in the Junior Division General Project Department, Division or Class Rules, the 4-H Record Book pages must be secured in a prong style binder or the 4-H Record Book Cover.
-3-Ring Binders, Notebooks or Slide type binders may not be used and may subject the exhibit to disqualification.
+3-Ring Binders, Notebooks or Slide type binders may not be used and may subject the exhibit to disqualification at the discretion of the judge.